-At his trial Oscar, echoing a line from The Picture of Dorian Gray, specifically said that his aim in life had been self-development “through pleasure rather than suffering.”
+At his trial, echoing a line from The Picture of Dorian Gray, Oscar Wilde specifically said that his aim in life had been self-development “through pleasure rather than suffering.”
 And yet not too long afterward, in De Profundis, his long and incredible prison letter to his lover Alfred Douglas, Oscar says that “only through pain and sorrow can true nobility of soul be achieved.”

 1. Oscar died of syphilis